 White space can very often be a designer's best friend.
 Provide your website’s visitors' eyes with some visual relief.
 Crowded copy can create anxiety, confusion, and even a little distrust in potential customers.
 Friendly design – which allows for the eye to travel – helps visitors along for a more seamless experience.

 03. Be consistent

-Guiding customers through a home page experience is no easy feat, so it's critical for brands to keep things consistent.
-Overloading the page with too many fonts, styles, or colors may have the customer looking for a way out versus looking for your call-to-action button.
+Guiding customers through a homepage experience is no easy feat, so it's critical for brands to keep things consistent.
+Overloading the page with too many fonts, styles or colours may have the customer looking for a way out rather than looking for your call-to-action button.